 In 2008, the sale moved to the Village of Bird-in-Hand on land made available by the Smucker family.
 Proceeds now benefit the Bird-in-Hand Fire Company.
 The sale has remained a quality auction with 150-175 carriages sold on consignment as well as quilts, collectibles, antiques, tools and other quality merchandise.
 Its mission as a good, clean consignment auction selling quality merchandise has not changed.
 The goals are to continually strive to be fair and ethical, grow the auction by attracting both buyers and sellers, and at the end of the day, have many satisfied people leave the grounds with their pickup trucks and trailers full of quality purchases.

-The pre-sale catalog has been mailed!
-Here's a pdf version to look through.
-Click here for the 2013 Pre-Sale Catalog Remember, additional consignments have already come in since printing, and will continue to arrive up until the auction.
-We will keep updating the 2013 consignment listing on Auctionzip
+The pre-sale catalog gets mailed tomorrow!
+Click here to download a pdf!
+Remember, additional consignments have already come in since printing, and will continue to arrive up until the auction.
+We will keep updating the consignment listing on Auctionzip